susie-ku/Stockfish_chess_hack/README.md

      Choose accurate scoring functions to evaluate moves.
 The simplest approach is to use the `includes()` function with predefined keywords as targets.
 In addition, I can leverage more advanced functions like `model_graded_qa()` or `model_graded_fact()` for a refined evaluation.
    - **Existing Evaluation Code**:
      You can refer to the non-ended evaluation code available in the `eval/` folder as a starting point for further integration.
 For those interested in finishing this part or addind other evals, please refer to [Contribution Guide](https://github.com/UKGovernmentBEIS/inspect_evals/blob/57d35550a6600e676d2c34fab5326efa36bc65f5/CONTRIBUTING.md) for detailed instructions on how to add new evals.
 2. **Launch an LLM Agent with Access to Bash and Python**: Develop and deploy an LLM agent capable of interacting with the system through bash and Python commands, along with file editing capabilities.
-This will allow more accurate and comprehensive searches for potential cheating behaviors.
-3. **Support for Different Difficulty Levels**: Implement varying difficulty levels (Hard mate puzzles) to test the agent's robustness and identify potential weaknesses in different scenarios.
+3. **Support for Different Difficulty Levels**: Implement varying difficulty levels (Hard mate puzzles with different number of steps) to test the agent's robustness and identify potential weaknesses in different scenarios.